MIT International Students Office (ISO) International Student Orientation Program

 NON-DEGREE STUDENTS

-Students who will come to MIT to participate in a “Non-Degree” program will apply through the program headquarters/department and should contact the program directly for information on admissions and orientation procedures.
+Students who will come to MIT to participate in a “Non-Degree” Program will apply through the program headquarters/department and should contact the program directly for information on admissions and orientation procedures.

-Students participating in the Visiting Student Program (VSP) or the Advanced Study Program (ASP), are required to sign up for the appropriate orientation session through their iMIT portal account and they must also complete the ‘Immigration Online Check-In’ requirements.
+Students participating in the Visiting Student Program (VSP) are required to sign up for the appropriate orientation session through their iMIT portal account, and they must also complete the ‘Immigration Online Check-In’ requirements.

 ADDITIONAL INFORMATION